open-source-at-illinois/jekyll-workshop/tutorial.md

 </html>
 ```

 To test, run `jekyll serve`, or if that's not working, run `bundle exec jekyll serve`.
-When you're good, keep going on.
+Notice that every time you make a change in the source files in your Jekyll project, Jekyll will automatically refresh with the new content.
+This it really easy to see what changes you've made.
+When you've got Jekyll working, keep going on.

+Clarification: when you go to a certain URL on the web, like google.com, what you'll first see is the contents of `index.html` under that URL.
+So that's why us changing our `index.html` has the consequences we see!

 ## Exercise 2: Liquid and Front Matter